Maurits de Baar

-Maurits de Baar (born 8 October 1997) is a Dutch footballer player who plays as a forward for Sparta Nijkerk in the Dutch Derde Divisie.
+Maurits de Baar (born 8 October 1997) is a Dutch footballer who plays as a winger for Hoogland in the Dutch Vierde Divisie.

 Club career

 He made his professional debut in the Eerste Divisie for RKC Waalwijk on 8 August 2016 in a game against SC Telstar.

 On 11 January 2019, de Baar left FC Lienden to join USV Hercules.
 After six months at Hercules, he moved to Sparta Nijkerk in the Derde Divisie.